After Tooth Extraction

 Home Instructions After the Removal of a Single Tooth

 After tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
-Bite on a gauze pad for 60 minutes immediately after the appointment.
-If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
-You may have to do this several times to staunch the flow of blood.
+Bite on a gauze pad for two hours immediately after the appointment.
+If when you take the gauze out, it is deep red and heavily saturated, place another gauze pad and bite firmly for another 60 minutes.
+You may have to do this for an additional hour to staunch the flow of blood.
+After 4 hours, if the gauze is still saturated and red in color, take the black Lipton tea bag we provided you and get it wet with warm water.
+Wrap the tea bag in a piece of gauze and bite down firmly for 2 hours without removing the tea bags.
+If bleeding persists heavily after these steps, call our office right away or call Dr. Kyles directly on the number provided on your post-op instruction sheet.

 After the tooth is extracted you may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling usually subsides after 48 hours.